 Oyster Creek Park | Combining Spectacular Beauty & Art

-From the Highway 6 parking lot there is a nice restroom facility with water fountain.
+From the Highway 6 parking lot there is an excellent restroom facility with water fountain.

-People should stay at a distance and obviously never feed alligators.
-Other signs say that unless an alligator is in a high traffic area and/or acting aggressive they do not need to be reported.
+People should stay at a distance and never feed alligators.
+Other signs say that unless an alligator is in a high traffic area and acting aggressively, they do not need reporting.

-Several emergency phones are installed along this trail which is some comfort just in case it was ever necessary to report some type of mishap.
+Several emergency phones are in place along this trail, which is some comfort just in case it was ever necessary to report some mishap.

-Art is scattered along this Water Garden Loop Trail and we enjoyed each and every piece.
+Art is scattered along this Water Garden Loop Trail, and we enjoyed every piece.
 When entering the park over the bridge, this is the first piece of art on display.

 If you wish to see more of what Sebastien “Mr. D” Boileau has created here in Houston be sure and check out the Biscuit Paint Wall.

 Temporary art displays can keep the public interested and also informed as to current or interesting art trends.
 We love seeing the temporary art displays on Heights Boulevard in Houston.
-The “True South” exhibit was one example of why we enjoy such exhibits.
+The “True South” exhibit was one example of why we enjoy such presentations.
 The Trail of Art was another one we enjoyed.
-It is wonderful to have permanent exhibits such as the Henry Moore sculpture in Eleanor Tinsley Park near downtown Houston.
-We delight in short-term as well as lasting exhibits when it comes to viewing art.
+It is terrific to have permanent exhibits such as the Henry Moore sculpture in Eleanor Tinsley Park near downtown Houston.
+We delight in short-term as well as permanent exhibits when it comes to viewing art.

-In addition to the wonderful places to walk plus the art in the park, my favorite feature in Oyster Creek Park is the water.
-From the fountain at the top to the fountain near the bridge at the bottom the water flows over and between large rocks beautifully placed throughout the space.
+In addition to the enjoyable places to walk plus the art in the park, my favorite feature in Oyster Creek Park is the water.
+From the fountain at the top to the fountain near the bridge at the bottom, the water flows over and between large rocks beautifully placed throughout the space.

-There were several professional photographers taking photos that day using the different backgrounds.
+There were several professional photographers taking photos that day using different backgrounds.